Tom Lohr lived in the Schleswig-Holstein region of Germany for 4 years while participating in a military exchange program.

 The Ryobi inflator allows you to easily inflate your own tires and get rid of that pesky yellow light you have been worrying about.
 It has an easy attachment for hookup to the tire valve, and a digital pressure readout.
 After hookup, if that tire is low, you can enter the desired pressure on the inflator's keypad and it will begin pumping air into the needy tire.
 When it reaches the target pressure, it automatically shuts off.
 Not only is it a huge time saver, it would be wise to carry it in your car; flat tires can happen anywhere.

 Even if you don't have a workshop, a wet/dry vac will clean up messes that your normal vacuum can't handle.
 It is made for large volumes of debris, and if you have ever swept your own chimney, it can make a messy job bearable.
 The real beauty of a wet/dry is that it can also be used to suck up water.
 If you have a leaky basement, this vacuum is a must.
-It can also be used to suck out the water of a clogged sink, or take care of any other standing water issues.
+It can also be used to suck out the water of a clogged sink or take care of any other standing water issues.

-The downside of wet/dry are their size.
+The downside of wet/dry is their size.
 Most are big and take up a lot of storage space.
 They are also ungainly to handle.
 Add that to it being tethered to a power cord and using one can be an unpleasant experience.
 Plus, I always feel a little uneasy sucking up water with a device that is plugged into a power outlet.

 I own all three of the above tools (and many more), but this trio will satisfy the majority of your power tool needs.
-If you are still not sure about trading in your corded tools for battery powered versions, just remember how transformative it was to switch from a telephone that had to be connected to the wall versus your wireless device.
+If you are still not sure about trading in your corded tools for battery-powered versions, just remember how transformative it was to switch from a telephone that had to be connected to the wall versus your wireless device.
 While cordless power tools won't have as much of an impact on your life as a cellphone, they will make it more convenient.
 Plus, tools with cords are so last century.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.